 “But that would make you?…”

 “Almost two-thousand years old, yes.
 Look, we don’t have time for questions.
-Mr Graham is the Roman.
+Mr Thomas is the Roman.
 He will stay alive forever so long as he can drain the energy from children.
 Like he did with me.
 Like he has done every quarter century since.

 “You need to go to the stones.
 They built a golf course around them, to the East of the town.
 The stones can undo this mistake.
 He can’t follow you there and he can’t complete the ritual with only two of you.”